 Since it's so close to London, a Reading stag do is ridiculously easy to get to.
 Wherever the boys are based, they should be able to get to Reading without much hassle.
 The train station is located right in the town centre, and runs lines to cities like Birmingham, Bristol, Exeter, Cardiff, London, Manchester, Oxford, and York, as well as others.
 If not, trains from London can take as little as half an hour to reach Reading, so make your way there first.
 If you're driving, the M4 runs east/west past Reading and if you're coming from further up or down the country, just go towards London and keep an eye out for signs.

 A Reading stag do is a pretty big undertaking - add a lot of lads to a lot of their money and before you know it, you're coming out with a whole lot of expectation.
 You need to blow them away with a fantastic send off for the groom-to-be.
-Co-ordinating accommodation, activities, nightlife, transport, food and timings is harder than it sounds - and it already sounds bloody hard!
-Hand it over to the experts, and we can take care of all the boring stuff for you - all you have to do is let us know what you want included.
-It doesn't have to break the bank either as we've got packages for your Reading stag weekend from as little as £69 per person, right up to £175 per person, so we really can work to any limits.
-Give us a call, or ask us to call you, for more information!
+Co-ordinating accommodation, activities, nightlife, transport, food and timings is harder than it sounds and it already sounds bloody hard!
+Hand it over to the experts, and we can take care of all the boring stuff for you, all you have to do is let us know what you want included.
+Give us a call or ask us to call you, for more information!